mithunmanohar/woocommerce-orders-google-sheets-integration/README.md

 Steps can be found here: https://github.com/woocommerce/woocommerce/wiki/Getting-started-with-the-REST-API#generate-keys .
 You need to provide the API key and API secret generated from this step in the Google sheet.

-# 2. Click on the google sheets link : https://goo.gl/jAqPMz
+# 2. Set up google sheets
+If you know how to work with google app script, copy the code from .gs file to your script editor and set up your google sheet in the format of the template.
+Alternatively click on the google sheets link : https://goo.gl/jAqPMz

 The sheet is view only - request an edit permission - The sheet is kept as read only so that no one makes changes in the original sheet / accidentally enter their API credentials in this sheet accessible to the public.
 YOU SHOULD ALWAYS KEEP YOUR API CREDENTIALS as secret.